SwiftERM Hyper-personalisation for ecommerce email marketing

 • Trincadeira – one of the most widespread varieties making flavourful, dry reds with blackcurrant fruit flavours and herbaceous, floral aromas.

-If this guide has suggested anything to the ecommerce wine retailer, it the infinite variety of the products each wine buyer needs you to nourish your relationship with them personally.
+If this guide has suggested anything to the ecommerce wine retailer, it is the infinite variety of products each wine buyer needs to nourish your relationship with them.
 Everyone is different and, as this guide suggests, even within Spain, there are infinite varieties and derivations of taste.

 Retailers, to maximise their returns, must ensure that the wine offered is of specific interest to each individual.
 This is impossible to do manually.
 You can’t do it for several thousand people, let alone tens of thousands.

-Install predictive personalisation software onto your platform, which immediately uses both the buying history of each individual, but also their impressions as they roam about your site, to identify each consumer’s preferences and presents that wine to them by email a couple of times each month.
-PPS complements any other activity you do, and has the highest ROI in online marketing.
+Install hyper-personalisation software onto your platform, which immediately uses both the buying history of each individual, but also their impressions as they roam about your site, to identify each consumer’s preferences and present that wine to them by email a couple of times each month.
+PPS complements any other activity you do and has the highest ROI in online marketing.

 Share :